It's done: The NBA comes back on Dec. 22, a 72-game season - WHIZ News

 Teams will play a 72-game schedule, which will be revealed in the coming weeks.
 The league said a new system will be used to ensure that the split of basketball-related income continues, one of the many details that had to be collectively bargained with the union because the current agreement between the sides had a great deal of language that needed reworking because of the coronavirus pandemic.

 Many rosters could be considerably reshaped by then, with trades likely to be permissible again in the coming days — the exact details there still being worked out — and the NBA draft set to take place Nov.
 18. Player and team options likely will be settled around that same time.
-Free agency starts two days after the draft, with around 100 players set to be unrestricted.
+Free agency starts two days after the draft, with around 100 players set for unrestricted status.

 But for the eight teams that didn’t make the restart bubble at Walt Disney World in Lake Buena Vista, Florida this summer, it has been a marathon offseason, with none of those teams — Atlanta, Chicago, Cleveland, Charlotte, Golden State, Minnesota, New York and Detroit — having played since the second week of March.
 The NBA shut down because of the coronavirus pandemic on March 11, then took 22 of its 30 teams to Disney to resume the season in July.